andreas-04/MakeItAwesome/Assets/Tests/howtoTest.md

     2. Assert/Check: Check to see if the expected failed condition is met.
     3. Change: If nothing is broken yet, change something and repeat.
 3. Final Assertion: You may or may not want to double check the assertion or comment the final result.

+## Running the Test
+- At the top of your screen, select Window > General > Test Runner.
+- Select either EditMode or PlayMode.
+- Select Run All or select a test and click Test Selected.